 If someone opens a bank account in your name, it can lead to serious issues.
 Such identity theft is more common than many realize.
-In 2023 alone, the Federal Trade Commission (FTC) received over one million reports of identity theft in the US, many involving new accounts opened without the victim's knowledge.
-This guide explains how to check if someone else has opened an account in your name, what signs to look for, and what to do if you spot suspicious activity.
+The FTC received about 1.1 million identity theft reports in 2024, and consumers reported more than $12.5 billion in fraud losses overall that year.1 This guide explains how to check if someone has opened an account in your name, what signs to look for, and what to do if you spot suspicious activity.

-Unfortunately, someone can open a bank account in your name without you knowing, and it happens more often than most people think.
-With enough of your personal information, a scammer can bypass identity verification systems at banks and credit unions.
+Unfortunately, fraudsters can open a bank account in your name without you knowing, and it happens more often than most people think.
+With enough of your personal information, scammers can bypass identity verification systems at banks and credit unions.
 Once they open an account, they can use it to get credit cards, commit check fraud, or even launder money.

-Scammers might use these tactics to open an account in your name:
+Scammers may use these tactics to open an account in your name:

-And it's not always external actors.
-Over the past few years, major banks have been fined for opening new bank and credit card accounts without customers' permission.
-For example, in July 2022, the Consumer Financial Protection Bureau (CFPB) fined U.S. Bank $37.5 million for illegally accessing customer credit reports and opening savings accounts, credit cards, and credit lines without customer consent.
+And it’s not always external actors.
+Over the past few years, major banks have been fined for opening new bank and credit card accounts without customers’ permission.
+For example, in July 2022, the Consumer Financial Protection Bureau (CFPB) fined U.S. Bancorp $37.5 million for illegally accessing customer credit reports and opening savings accounts, credit cards, and credit lines without customer consent2.

 Fraudsters can also use your stolen personal information for more than just bank accounts.
 They may apply for credit cards, file false tax returns to claim refunds, or even obtain medical care under your name.

-Most people don't receive a direct alert when a fraudulent account is opened.
-But there are warning signs — small, often overlooked details that can point to new account fraud.
+Most people don’t receive a direct alert when a fraudulent account is opened.
+But you may notice some warning signs that can point to new account fraud.

-If you receive statements, account notifications, or phone calls from financial institutions you don't recognize, either it's a phishing scam, or you're a victim of identity theft.
+If you receive statements, account notifications, or phone calls from financial institutions you don’t recognize, it could be a phishing attempt, a phone scam, or a sign that someone is using your identity.
 When using your name to open an account, fraudsters may list your email or physical address for the setup process.

 Once identity thieves open fake bank accounts, they use them to make purchases.
 If you start receiving emails about extended warranties, damage protection plans, or insurance for items you never bought, it may mean your financial information was used without your consent.